Houston Astros: 1975–1986: Tequila sunrise/Orange rainbows

 Joe Ferguson (left) wearing the original "rainbow" uniform.
 Hal Lanier (right) wearing the "rainbow shoulders" uniform.

 The 1975 season saw the introduction of the Astros' new uniforms.
 Many teams were going away from the traditional uniform and the Astros were no exception.
 From the chest down, the uniform was a solid block of yellow, orange, and red stripes.
 There was also a large dark blue star over the midsection.
 The same multi-colored stripes ran down the pant legs.
 Players' numbers not only appeared on the back of the jersey, but also on the pant leg.
 The bright stripes were meant to appear as a fiery trail like a rocket sweeping across the heavens.
 The uniforms were panned by critics, but the public liked them and versions started appearing at the high school and little league level.
 The uniform was so different from what other teams wore that the Astros wore it both at home and on the road until 1980, though it underwent a few minor modifications with the navy star and number style.

 1980–1993: Rainbow shoulders

 Also in 1980, the Astros debuted a significantly cleaner uniform, relegating the rainbows to the sleeves.
 The design was initially worn on the road (with the original rainbow uniform relegated to home games), but in 1982 the rainbow shoulder look began appearing on select home games as well.
 In addition, the navy cap returned with this uniform and the orange cap was eventually retired in 1983.
 By 1987, this uniform became the Astros' primary look, retiring the original rainbow uniforms.
 When it first unveiled, the rainbow shoulder uniform was light grey, but by 1982, the fabric was changed to cream.
 A white version was added for home games that same year.
 Prior to the 1989 season, the pullover design was retired and buttons and belts returned to this uniform.
+From 1982-1993 the Astros did not have a grey uniform, generally wearing the white at home and cream on the road.